-If you've been seriously injured in a scaffolding accident, the construction injury attorneys at the Law Offices of Jeffrey S. Glassman in Boston are ready to help.
+If you've been seriously injured in a scaffolding accident, the construction injury attorneys at the Jeffrey Glassman Injury Lawyers in Boston are ready to help.
 Our law firm has been advocating for construction workers and their families for more than 20 years, and we can help you, too.

 If you've been injured in a scaffolding accident, you're entitled to workers' compensation benefits.
 It doesn't matter who was at fault for your accident.
 You can read more about workers' compensation for injured workers in Massachusetts on the state's website or by contacting our attorneys.

 A work accident attorney can help you file a workers' compensation claim and handle any disputes or claim denials.
 Often employers and their workers' compensation insurance carriers challenge valid claims to save themselves money.
 An attorney will make sure that you receive the benefits that you're entitled to under Massachusetts law.